 The City and Horizon terminals are both located within a 15-minute walk from the central train station in Southhampton.
 Both terminals can be easily accessible by car, bus, or train.

 Those driving will follow the A33, West Quay Road towards the Western Docks.
 Drivers should look for signage to Dock Gate 10 with the City Cruise Terminal on the left.
-A short-stay car park is available opposite of the terminal.
+A short-stay car park is available opposite the terminal.

 By train, the closest and most convenient station for the Port of Southampton will be the Southampton Central station.
 At the station, you can find national and local train services, along with frequent trains to Southampton Airport Parkway.
 The City Cruise Terminal is only one mile from the train station, although walking with luggage can be difficult.
 It’s suggested to take a taxi.